Fresno Rollover Accident Lawyer

 - Understeering or oversteering.

-Equipment Failure: Some rollover accidents are caused by the failure of vehicle equipment.
+Equipment Failure: Some rollover accidents are caused by vehicle equipment failure.
 This can be due to the negligence of a vehicle mechanic or the manufacturer.
-In some instances, the failed equipment can be external, like a car tire.
+The failed equipment can sometimes be external, like a car tire.

 Service repair shops and equipment operators will be held responsible if there is a failure in their equipment.
 Car manufacturers would also be liable if the cause of the accident resulted from a flaw in the car design.
 Examples of car design flaws include: